shadowninja826/llc_remote/README.md

 # llc_remote
-create pods and passthrough gpu - Kontron nodes
+create pods and passthrough GPU - Kontron nodes

 --
 llc_deploy_pod.sh will install virt tools and prepare the physical node to be managed by MaaS and create a bridged adapter